Parrot-Developers/olympe/src/olympe/doc/userguide.rst

     ({{ python_prompt }}) $ python ./maxtiltget.py

-This should print the current maximum tilt value in your console.
+This should print the current maximum tilt value in your terminal.
 The following sequence diagram illustrate what is happening in this simple example.

 .. _max-tilt-get-diag: